devcoderbyte/devcoderbyte.github.io/now.md

 **AI-native vs. AI-assisted.** Most people who say they use AI use it occasionally.
 The interesting question is how you make it structural — woven into how a team operates, not just how an individual works on a good day.

 **Two-up adventure touring.** The BMW F900 GSA remains the target.
-Sudha is on board.
 The Swiss Alps route is still the dream.
 One milestone at a time.

 ---